Knowledge Transfer and Innovation Fund full guidance

 Innovation may be technological, but also non-technological, organisational or social.
 Innovation may be based on new but also on traditional practices in a new geographical or environmental context.

-This scheme supports actions that are targeted towards innovation.
 Examples of the type of initiatives that the scheme will support include Monitor Farms and similar types of projects involving Operational Groups comprising of farmers, industry representatives, consultants, facilitators and others.

 These initiatives also serve to promote best practice through benchmarking and the involvement of farmers who participate and observe the benefits of implementing identified solutions first hand.